Soil Toxicity in St. Louis

 Strikingly but not surprisingly, black St. Louisans, are exposed to considerably greater environmental risks than white residents including lead poisoning, contributing to stark racial disparities regarding health, economic burdens, and quality of life.
 A new report, “Environmental Racism in St. Louis,” was prepared by the School of Law’s Interdisciplinary Environmental Clinic (IEC) at Washington University in St. Louis on behalf of the Sierra Club, Action St. Louis, Arch City Defenders and Dutchtown South Community Corporation.
 The report highlights lead poisoning in predominantly black children in the City as well as calls for all St. Louisans to have access to safe, affordable housing; clean air; reliable and affordable public transportation; healthy, accessible food; and neighborhood-based revitalization efforts.
 Learn more here.

-If you are concerned about your soil, read the infographic below to learn more about the most common contaminants found in the region and what you can do to avoid contamination in your food:
+If you are concerned about your soil, click here or on the infographic to the right (page one of two) to learn more about the most common contaminants found in the region and what you can do to avoid contamination in your food.